Ah, everyone loves sweet little Alice. She's so beautiful, but she looks as if she's always just one sharp word away from bursting into tears.

 - Yayoi in Smile Pretty Cure! is described in the first episode as a crybaby whose tears start flowing with even the smallest nudge.
 She's also seen crying when she uses her Cure powers during the opening.

-- Latvia from Axis Powers Hetalia.
+- From Axis Powers Hetalia:

 - Finland also quotes this trope:

 - In a filler episode in the Ranma ½ anime, Ranma himself becomes a caricature/parody when he hits his head and becomes extremely frail and sensitive.
 "She" squeals in disgust at having to wash his boxers and faints when Akane accidentally cuts her finger.